mk3581-dev/Day-22-Turtle-Crossing-Game/README.md

-Here’s a clean, professional README.md for your Day 22 project.
-You can copy-paste this directly into your README.md file 👇

 🐢 Turtle Crossing Game

-A fun arcade-style road crossing game built using Python and the Turtle graphics module as part of Day 23 of Angela Yu’s 100 Days of Code – Python Bootcamp.
+A fun arcade-style road crossing game built using Python and the Turtle graphics module as part of Day 22 of Angela Yu’s 100 Days of Code – Python Bootcamp.

 The objective is simple:
 Help the turtle cross the road without getting hit by moving cars.
 Each successful crossing increases the level and makes the game harder!